dotCMS/core/docker/dev-env/README.md

 ### Run with Postgres port exposed
 ```
-export TOK=XXXXXXXXXXXXXXXXXXXXXXXX.eXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-docker run -it \
+docker run \
--p 8000:8000 \
 -p 8443:8443 \
 -p 5432:5432 \
 -v $PWD/data:/data \
  dotcms/dev:latest
 ```
-## Building the dotcms/dev Docker Image
+## Building this Image
-You can specify the dotCMS version you want to include in your dev instance by passing the build-arg `DOTCMS_DOCKER_TAG` to indicate which dotCMS image tag to use to build,  e.g.
+By default, this image is built from the `dotcms/dotcms:latest` tegged version of dotCMS.
+You can specify another dotCMS version you want use for your dev instance by passing the build-arg `DOTCMS_DOCKER_TAG` to indicate which dotCMS image tag to use to build,  e.g.
 `--build-arg DOTCMS_DOCKER_TAG=latest` or `--build-arg DOTCMS_DOCKER_TAG=23.07`

 ```